Introduction

 This is a conditional block.

-Here it has been choosen that the src/main.rs
+Here it has been chosen that the src/main.rs

 file must be ignored when the crate_type